BhavikRaninga/ecommerce-sales-intelligence/README.md

 This project demonstrates a complete workflow from **raw data to actionable insights and predictive modeling**.
 It highlights how data can be leveraged to improve decision-making in e-commerce businesses.

 ---
+## 💡 Business Impact

+- Identified revenue concentration risk in top category
+- Detected ~5% revenue loss due to returns and cancellations
+- Segmented products to optimize inventory and marketing strategy
+- Built predictive model to support sales forecasting

+👉 This project demonstrates how data-driven insights can improve profitability and decision-making in e-commerce businesses.

 ## 🔗 Author